indykiss/DataStructures-Algos/Py_Tips_&_patterns.md

 str.split()
    Splits a string into an array using WHITESPACE
-    OR to split on a comma or different ele: str.split("#")
+   OR to split on a comma or different ele:
+        str.split("#")

+list(str)
+    Split a str into n arr on every CHARACTER

 str[::-1]
 NO .reverse in python, instead word[::-1]